-The addict has things in his/her past or present that seems like a devastating event and which has something to do with drugs.
-One example is a person that has lost his best friends because of addiction.
-Another example is a person losing his wife or husband and child over drug abuse.
+The addicted person has things in their past or present that seem devastating and have something to do with drugs.
+One example is a person who lost his best friend to addiction.
+Another example is a person losing their spouse and child over drug abuse.

-This next point is also important in planning an intervention and should be taken into consideration.
+This next point is also important in planning an intervention and should be considered.

-If at all possible, the person in the family whom the addict respects the most should be there.
-This person is an opinion leader to the addict and needs to be there fully supportive of getting the person help and informed well about the actual agenda.
+If possible, the person in the family whom the addicted person respects the most should be there.
+This person is highly regarded by the addicted and whose opinions have weight.
+However, this individual needs to be fully supportive and informed about the actual plan.

-As many family members as possible should be there as long as they are all in complete agreement that the person needs help and will support him/her throughout the process.
-If someone in the family is antagonistic against the addict and is not capable of restraining themselves from arguments and blame, then you might consider leaving them out.
+As many family members as possible should attend.
+They should be in complete agreement that the person needs help and show support throughout the process.

-Usually, the addict has many enemies and has done wrong to most of the family but arguments and disruption will not benefit the cause of getting the addict to seek treatment and in fact, will usually result in stopping this from happening because the focus of attention gets placed on the argument and not on the matters at hand.
+Usually, the person who’s addicted has done wrong to most family members.
+But arguments and disruption will not benefit the cause.
+In fact, it will usually result in a failed intervention because the focus becomes the argument and not on the matters at hand.

-Many people hire a professional interventionist to run the intervention.
-This is advisable in many situations but not a necessity in most.
-This depends largely on individual circumstances.
-For instance, does the person have pending legal issues, external pressures, etc., or does the person deny completely any drug usage.
-These types of factors need to be considered intensely before bringing in an outside person. … Next – the appropriate time
+Many people hire a professional interventionist.
+Advisable in many situations but not a necessity.
+It depends largely on individual circumstances.
+For instance, does the person have pending legal issues or external pressures?
+Or does the person deny completely any drug usage?

 These types of factors need to be looked at as they tend to complicate a delicate operation.